Live from the Metropolitan Opera

+The most recognized conductor throughout Live from the Met was James Levine (shown here in 2013).

+Conductors who were featured alongside Levine were: Jeffrey Tate, Giuseppe Patanè, Nicola Rescigno, Roberto Abbado, Ralf Weikert, Richard Bonynge, Daniele Gatti, Giuseppe Sinopoli, Christian Thielemann, James Conlon, Thomas Fulton, and Charles Dutoit.
+During the intermissions of its live broadcasts, the program offered interviews and other features on opera topics; these segments were often up to a half-hour.

+From the early 1980s to the mid-1990s, there were specials focusing on the Metropolitan Opera House, recitals with Joan Sutherland and Pavarotti, and also other recitals with other notable performers, the 100th anniversary of the Metropolitan Opera, James Levine's 25th anniversary at The Met, and also Pavarotti's 30th Anniversary at The Met.

+The 1982 production of La Boheme with Carreras and Scotto, along with the 1985 production of Tosca with Domingo, and the 1990 production of Aida, won the Emmy Award for Outstanding Variety Special.

-In 1988 the program title was changed to The Metropolitan Opera Presents to reflect the fact that the performances were now taped prior to broadcast.
+In 1988, with the presentation of Turandot, the program title was changed to The Metropolitan Opera Presents to reflect the fact that the performances were now taped prior to broadcast.

-The Metropolitan Opera Presents ended its 26-year run in 2003, and was replaced on PBS in 2007 by Great Performances at the Met.
+The Metropolitan Opera Presents ended its 26-year run in 2003.
+The show was eventually replaced on PBS in 2007 by a spinoff of another long-running PBS show Great Performances, entitled Great Performances at the Met.
 Operas aired in this series are repeats of the performances presented live on video in movie theaters in the Met's "Live in HD" series.
 Not all PBS affiliate stations may carry the program.